mon0212/Train-Ticket-Booking/README.md

 # Train-Ticket-Booking
-This is a simple web application for managing train information.
+This is a web application for managing train information.
 It allows users to view existing trains, add new trains, and perform basic login functionality.

 Technologies Used
 Java Servlets